TheWolverine - Michigan Wolverines Postgame Video: Harbaugh, Patterson, McGrone Talk Loss

 Michigan Wolverines Postgame Video: Harbaugh, Patterson, McGrone Talk Loss

-Michigan led at halftime but didn't score in the second stanza losing 35-16 to Alabama.
-Head coach Jim Harbaugh, quarterback Shea Patterson and linebacker Cam McGrone discuss the loss.
+Michigan led at halftime but didn't score in the second stanza while losing 35-16 to Alabama in the Citrus Bowl.
+Head coach Jim Harbaugh, quarterback Shea Patterson and linebacker Cam McGrone discuss the loss below:

 ---